 Sound Set Up

 For a lot of people, the sound is just as important as the image when they’re playing.
-If the speakers on your TV just aren’t good enough, go for a full surround sound experience.
+If the speakers on your TV just aren’t good enough, go for a full surround sound experience – VIZIO has information on one such type of surround sound you could consider.
 You need a bit more space to do this, but it’s worth it when you can make the room shake.
 If you’re working with a little less space, you might have to choose a sophisticated set of headphones over the latest surround sound system.
 You don’t want to disturb anyone else if you live in close quarters with other people.
 Don’t forget to get some high-quality HDMI cables to make the most of your audio and visual connections.

 Of course, if you’re going to spend all day gaming, you need to get comfortable.
 Everyone has their preference for how they like to sit when they have a good session.
 You might want to sink into a bean bag, kick back on a recliner or stretch out on a sofa.
 If you want your seating to be optimized for gaming comfort, take a look at some gaming chairs.
 They have features that other seating types don’t.
 These include built-in speakers, touch-control panels, and a little bit more movement if you don’t like sitting perfectly still.